mmagnus/rna-tools/docs/source/development.rst

       .. automodule:: rna_pdb_tools.utils.renum_pdb_to_aln.renum_pdb_to_aln
         :members:

 and run ``make html`` in the folder to check if the documenatation is compiled without any errors.

+If you are using any external library such us ``scipy``, please make sure that they are listed in ``rna-pdb-tools/docs/requirements.txt``.
+If the library is not there, please add it.
+This file is read by the Read The Docs to compile the documentation and also by Travis for continuous testing.

 You can open the documentation compiled locally under a link link file://<path to rna-pdb>/rna-pdb-tools/docs/build/html/index.html, e.g. file:///Users/magnus/work/src/rna-pdb-tools/docs/build/html/index.html.

 5. The very last step is to add your util ``test.sh`` to the main testing script.
 Edit ``rna-pdb-tools/test.sh`` and add ::